Course Catalog

 Since 2016, Innovative Supports (ISAW) for Autistic Workers has offered training on autism to employers across Kentucky and beyond.
 Autism Informed Employers allows anyone to access ISAW training at their convenience.
 Learn to effectively interview, supervise, and retain autistic employees.
 We will show you ways to bridge communication gaps; understand sensory needs to create a more accessible workplace; provide simple and inexpensive accommodations; and identify highly qualified candidates you might have overlooked in the past.
 Your business will benefit through lower turnover, increased productivity, and the addition of unique perspectives and talents to help your team excel.

-The Supported Employment Core Training Series is required for all who provide direct service of supported employment in Kentucky.
+The Supported Employment Core Training Series is required for all who provide the direct service of supported employment in Kentucky.
 It is open to anyone interested in learning more about supported employment.
-This Series consists of 2 Sessions: Session 1: Overview of Supported Employment Services in Kentucky; online course and three (3) days held live via Zoom.
-Session 2: Impact of Wages on Benefits; online course and a half day held live via Zoom.
-You will select dates to attend the live via Zoom days and attendance is required for the full day.
+The Supported Employment Core Training Series is made up of two sessions and includes both online lessons and live days on Zoom.
+For those agencies that work with the Office of Vocational Rehabilitation to provide supported employment, Employment Specialists must begin this training within 3 months of their start date and complete the full Core Training Series within 6 months of that start date.
+You begin training once you register and begin the first prerequisite course, SETP 101.
+You have completed the training once you have attended all sessions and passed the final quiz.
+Session 1, Overview of Supported Employment Services in Kentucky, consists of SETP 101 and 3 live days on Zoom.
+Session 2, Impact of Wages on Benefits, consists of SETP 102 and 1 live day on Zoom.
+You will select dates to attend the live Zoom days, and attendance is required for the full day(s).
 Important note: If you are registering someone else for the training, please enter their contact information in the upcoming billing section, not yours.
 The information entered here is tied to the user’s HDI Learning account, which is where they will log in to take required online courses.